-Interdisciplinary Studies Internship
+IDS 338 - Interdisciplinary Studies Internship I

-A supervised experience in an approved setting which allows the student to become immersed in areas of service applicable to his or her emphasis within the Bachelor of Science in the Interdisciplinary Studies degree.
-An integration of previous classroom learning with practical experiences acquired at an approved internship site for a total of 120 hours.
+This internship is a supervised experience in an approved setting that allows the student to become immersed in areas of service applicable to their emphasis within the Bachelor of Science in the Interdisciplinary Studies degree.
+A minimum of 120 hours is required.
+Students also complete additional coursework in collaboration with their supervising faculty to integrate classroom concepts and theory into professional situations.